chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

 #### Images of a Scene - `census_obj["census_spatial_sequencing"][organism].spatial[scene_soma_joinid].img[library_id]` – `Collection` of `MultiscaleImage`

-Images of a Visium ("EFO:0010961") scene MUST adhere to the following specifications.
+Images of a Visium Spatial Gene Expression ("EFO:0010961") scene MUST adhere to the following specifications.
 Other assays MUST NOT have images, and MUST NOT include the `img` collection.

 `library_id` MUST be the corresponding value in the source H5AD slot `.uns["spatial"][library_id]`, as defined in the CELLxGENE dataset schema.

 ##### High resolution image of a Scene  – `census_obj["census_spatial_sequencing"][organism].spatial[scene_soma_joinid].img[library_id]["highres_image"]` – `MultiscaleImage`

-The high resolution image of a Visium ("EFO:0010961") scene MUST be included and MUST be encoded as a `SOMAImageNDArray`.
+The high resolution image of a Visium Spatial Gene Expression ("EFO:0010961") scene MUST be included and MUST be encoded as a `SOMAImageNDArray`.

 **Value:** the image from `uns["spatial"][library_id]['images']['hires']` as defined in the CELLxGENE dataset schema.